 Opting for Distance Ed

 The Garretson School District recommends that all students, staff and parents get vaccinated for COVID-19.
-At the time of this writing, children below age 12 are not yet eligible for vaccination.
 The district does not intend to require vaccination as a condition of attendance in school.

 Physical Distancing and PPE use

 The CDC recommends keeping 3 feet of distance between individuals in the school setting.
 The CDC recommends use of masks for all people above the age of two years who have not been vaccinated.
 The Garretson School District recommends that all unvaccinated students use appropriate face coverings while attending school.